Gay City News

-Gay City News (stylized as gcn) is an free weekly LGBT newspaper based in New York City focusing on local and national issues relating to LGBT community.
+Gay City News (stylized as gcn) is a free weekly LGBT newspaper based in New York City focusing on local and national issues relating to LGBT community.
 It was founded in 1994 as Lesbian Gay New York, later LGNY, and was sold to Community Media LLC, owner of The Villager, in 2002, which renamed the publication.
 It is the largest LGBT newspaper in the United States, with a circulation of 47,000.

 Background

 Gay City News came into existence after several incarnations.
 The newspaper began to form in the late 1980s after the collapse of the LGBT newsmagazine OutWeek (which came into existence in 1989 to compete against the then-dominant New York Native—which itself folded in 1997).
 OutWeek was known for firebrand activist style journalism and provided coverage of a then nascent gay rights movement.
 It was one of the first publications to undertake scientific reporting on the growing AIDS crisis.

 After an investor squabble that closed the magazine, Troy Masters, then an advertising director at OutWeek, led the formation of a group to create a new publication; that publication became known as QW (or QueerWeek), the first glossy gay magazine, and was funded by William F. Chafin.
 Chafin died before the publication could make a profit, and the magazine was closed upon his death.